Flavor Trends: Forget Sweet. Forget Spicy. 2026 Belongs to Depth

 So, whether you're team seed-oil-free or team the-science-doesn't-support-the-panic, at least we can all agree that having more options in the snack aisle is pretty great.

-The $39 Jar That's Taking Over Wellness (And Why Sea Moss is My New Obsession)
+The $39 Jar That's Taking Over Wellness (And Why Sea Moss is Our New Obsession)

 I first encountered candy colored jarred Sea Moss at Erewhon.
 Apparently, this slimy flavored seaweed has officially crossed over from niche wellness circles to mainstream obsession.
 And judging by the numbers and manufacturers we talked to, this isn't just another health fad that'll disappear by next year.